chromaui/chromatic-docs/bitbucket-pipelines.md

         # Other pipeline configuration
         script:
           - yarn install
-            #👇Runs Chromatic with the flag to compress the build output.
+            # 👇 Runs Chromatic with the flag to compress the build output.
           - yarn chromatic --project-token=$CHROMATIC_PROJECT_TOKEN --zip
 ```